Showing 20 top-rated hiking areas • Updated June 2026

 Porters Creek Trail Trailhead

-Porters Creek Trail earns consistent praise as one of the Smokies' hidden gems, offering a less-crowded alternative with genuine rewards.
+Porters Creek Trail earns consistent praise as one of the Smokies' alternatives, offering a less-crowded experience with genuine rewards.
 The hike begins on an easy gravel road before transitioning to a rockier, root-filled path that climbs steadily toward Fern Branch Falls at the 2-mile mark.
-What sets this trail apart is the journey itself—visitors rave about the stunning old-growth forest, historic settlement ruins including a cemetery, and the beautiful creek that accompanies much of the rou
+What sets this trail apart is the experience—visitors appreciate the old-growth forest, historic settlement ruins including a cemetery, and the creek that accompanies much of the route.

 Bullhead Quiet Walkway